ZephOne/doc-install/source/command-line.rst

     .. versionadded:: 9.5

-Some command line tolls are also available to manage plugins from command line:
+Some command line tools are also available to manage plugins from command line:

  * ``glpi:plugin:install``
  * ``glpi:plugin:activate``